 WORLD KID LIT LIVE

 Celebrating #WorldKidLitMonth with translators from around the globe, this session is about translating for younger audiences.
 Why translate kid lit, anyway?
 Are translation difficulties different here?
-Panelists will talk about the particular challenges and highlights in theirkid lit journey, give their thoughts about improving the field, and discuss how others can get involved with translated literature for young readers.
+Panelists will talk about the particular challenges and highlights in their kid lit journey, give their thoughts about improving the field, and discuss how others can get involved with translated literature for young readers.

-American Literary Translators Association Conference (ALTA43) has two events focusing on children’s literature in translation:
+American Literary Translators Association Conference (ALTA43)

 Children’s Literature in Translation: Beyond Three Percent (Free & open to the public)